mpokrass/PSYCH350/lecture_notes.md

 Another study: when students starting at RMC not much difference between attitude towards outgroups in relationship to identification as military officer.
 In 4th year, more bias when strong identification as a military officer.

 __-- got bored, stopped taking notes, but there were details in the slides --__

+## Nov 14

+The psychology of precarious manhood.
+Implications for understanding backlash against gender progress and "feminization" of culture.

+Hillary got a lot of negative reactions because she was a woman.

+Responding to a perceived crisis of masculinity in American culture.

+Many men and republicans agreed with the statement that US had become "too soft and feminine".
+60% reps agreed, 50% men.
+42% americans in total.

+Trump supporters most likely to agree with this statement, 68%.
+Much fewer Sanders supporters.

+Obama's opponents expressed concerned that he weaked America's power to the world.
+Obama brought more of a feminine style to office.
+Lot of conservatives said he was "the first female president".

+-
+Worry about terrorism and need for a leader willing to break some rules.

+Strong correlation with fear about terrorism and desire for strong leader who may break rules.

+Exit polls: 36% of voters said they were voting for strong leader, only 16% said voting for candidate sharing their values.
+In 2012 it s 18% vs 27%, flipped.

+-
+Perceived increase in discrimination against men

+Men say there was an increased discrimination against men.
+Both men and women say there was decreased discriminitaion against women, but women say men's discrimination is flat. (similar to the while and black graph).
+Zero sum pattern: gain in some groups linked to a decline in others.

+Men more likely to see men worse off than women.

+Conservative men see this more than liberal men.

+-
+Masculine identity is seen as more inherently problematic, more subject to threat.
+Because masculine identity requries social proof/validation, they tend to respond defensively whenever masculinity called into question.
+Make efforts to reassert masculinity when called into question.
+By contract, women should be less likely to defensively overcompensate.

+-
+Explanations

+Psychoanalysis: primary bond with mother makes gender role attainment more problematic for men than for women.

+Sexual selection theory: more variable reproductive success among males than females.
+More competition among men to expand those opportunities.

+Sociological: gender based division of labor sorts men into riskier labor than women.

+-
+Study: evaluated proverbs including 6 that expressed precarious gender identity.

+Varied whether critical proverbs expressed precarious manhood or womanhood.

+Rated how much they agreed with and liked each proverb.

+People agreeds that manhood was more precarious.

+-
+Participants read statement ostensibly from autobiography.
+Varied gender of author, statment about loss of gender.
+Coded for interpretation.

+Eg. sex change vs social changes

+For female author, more likely to attribute it to physical change (eg. women doesnt feel like a woman more).

+For male author, much likelier to be interpreted as a social change.

+-
+Economic dislocation and masculinity threat

+unemployed vs not men and women interviewed about eprceptions of unemployment on perceptions.

+Participants reported whether unemployment led/would lead others to see them as "not a real man/woman" or "less of a man/woman"

+Basically: would unemployment undermine your gender identity.

+Men were more likely to believe that it would.
+Either imagined or real.

+-
+Had people take a survey that was said to be "gender identity survey."
+Received score telling them where they lay on the range.

+IV: assigned result of feedback.
+Either gender affirming or gender threatening.

+Then studied if men acted in a much more traditionally masculine way after gender threat.

+DV: support for Iraq war (studied mid 2000 - 2010s).

+Result: male participants increased support for Iraq war after gender threat.
+No effect for women, regardless of gender affirming or gender threat, equally opposed.
+Supports the idea that gender threats for women don't cause any change in behaviour.

+Also DV: anti gay attitudes.

+Result: men had much more antigay attitudes after gender threat.
+Women had no statistical effect.

+Political attitudes are one expression of masculinity.
+One context in which they may overcompensate after gender threat.

+-
+Study in Poland, participants read an article showing the ratio of one's index finger to ringer finger (2D:4D ratio) indicates testosterone levels.

+Article content manipulated to provide feedback that would iether suggest that participant had low vs high testosterone (masculunity measure)

+IV: feminine vs masculine feedback

+DV: reported opinions regarding non traditional parental roles, willingness to join collective action to promote gender equality

+Result:

+- high testosterone: men more supportive for non traditional parental roles
+- low testosterone: men less supportive for non traditional parental roles

+women no change

+Same pattern for collective action.

+male identity is more precarious and easily threatened, leading to backlash and more extreme measures.